PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Formats
 -------

-PHP-FFMpeg provibes a set of predefined audio and video formats.
-These format are usefulll, but you'll probably need to define your own format with their own resize rules, etc...
+PHP-FFMpeg provides a set of predefined audio and video formats.
+These formats are usefull, but you'll probably need to define your own format with their own resize rules, etc...

-This section describe hox to use media formats, and how to define them.
+This section describe how to use media formats, and how to define them.

 .. note:: Defining a format is just about implementing interfaces.

+.. _video-reference:

 Video
 ^^^^^

 This section describes video processing and Interfaces for building video formats.
+As Video is an extension of audio, all these features can be combined with audio features (see :ref:`dedicated audio section<audio-reference>`).

 Simple transcoding
 ++++++++++++++++++